Types of Private Caregiver Qualifications

 - Home Care Aide (HCA): A HCA is trained to help clients in the home with activities of daily living, preparing food, cleaning and running errands.
 HCA’s can drive their clients to appointments and help manage their care needs.
 HCA’s receive their certification from the California Department of Social Services and are LiveScan background checked.
 Home Care Aides receive annual training that covers topics such as infection control and elder abuse.

 - Certified Home Health Aide (HHA): A Home Health Aide also helps with activities of daily living but has the ability to administer medications, changing bandages and checking vital signs, which requires them to undergo additional training.
-In California, HHA’s are required to complete 75 hours of training in order to become certified.
+In California, HHA’s are required to complete 75 hours of training in order to become a certified caregiver.

-When in home care begins to exceed the need for companion care, a professional in-home caregiver with more schooling can better serve your loved one and their healthcare needs.
+When in home care begins to exceed the need for companion care, the caregiving requirements become more in depth.
+A professional in-home caregiver with more schooling can better serve your loved one and their healthcare needs.

 - Certified Nursing Assistant (CNA): CNA’s complete 100 hours of supervised clinical training and 50 hours of classroom training.
 After students successfully complete a state-approved certified Nurse Assistant program, the training program arranges for the state approved exam.
 Applicants must maintain criminal record clearance in order to be certified.
-Every two years CNAs have to renew their certification by completing 48 hour of CEU's and work 1 day for pay providing nursing services under the supervision of a licensed medical professional.
+CNAs must renew their certification every two years by completing 48 hours of CEU's and work 1 day for pay providing nursing services under the supervision of a licensed medical professional.

 Beyond Certifications: Experience & Referrals